porsche-design-system/porsche-design-system/packages/components/src/components/common/scroller/scroller.usage.md

 ## When to use

-When a single element or a group of elements in a row do not fit into the viewport width, the scroller enables horizontal scrolling without moving elements to the next row below.
+When a single element or a group of elements in a row does not fit into the viewport width, the scroller enables horizontal scrolling without moving elements to the next row below.

 ---